dlynch7/MIDI2CV/README.md

 [![pitch_and_vel_cv](/images/video_links/pitch_and_vel_cv.JPG)](https://drive.google.com/file/d/0B5OA5X2encENYnlNdWZTQ3JnVFU/view?usp=sharing)

+In that video, the Arduino is just generating logic-level velocity CV signals, so I'm manually adjusting the VCF's cutoff frequency to add some more musicallity.
+In the next video, I got the velocity CV fully working so I wouldn't have to tweak any knobs while playing.

 [![pitch_and_vel_cv2](/images/video_links/pitch_and_vel_cv2.JPG)](https://drive.google.com/file/d/0B5OA5X2encENS1duMlhIT1NpUWc/view?usp=sharing)

-My apologies for the shakiness of the second video above, and my apologies to Herbie Hancock for my rendition of "Chameleon"!
+My apologies for the shakiness of the last video, and my apologies to Herbie Hancock for my rendition of "Chameleon"!

 Here are some **important things** I learned while implementing velocity control:
 * Although the Arduino can put out 0V, the TL-082 op-amp I used for my Sallen-Key LPF can't actually reach its rail voltages.
 As a result, when I connected the op-amp's V+ rail to the Arduino's 5V pin and the op-amp's V- rail to ground, the op-amp couldn't put out a signal as low as 0V!